davidd7/knowledge-based-synthetic-data-generation/README.md

 With the autonomy layer...
 * Programmers can program modules that define a form and API for a synthetic data generation pipeline
 * Process Experts can influence the generation process via a web-based UI
-* Other systemms can trigger trigger synthetic data generation via a REST API
+* Other systems can trigger trigger synthetic data generation via a REST API

 With the abstraction layer...
 * Algorithms are split from expert knowledge